whatsmate/whatsmate.github.io/_posts/2022-06-21-send-telegram-audio-bash-shell-script.md

 4. Study the script and customize the TODO/FIXME lines.
    * Among other things, put down YOUR OWN number as the recipient.
 You can't send messages to strangers because we are against SPAMMERS.
 5. Change to the directory containing the script: `cd bash`
-6. Run the script to send yourself the first image: `./send-telegram-mp3.sh`
+6. Run the script to send yourself the first MP3 file: `./send-telegram-mp3.sh`

 Happy coding :)